Denver Public Schools To Discuss Extension To School Year

 DENVER (CBS4) – This week, leaders at Denver Public Schools are tackling the topic of getting back to school.
 The school year could be extended for students, depending on their decision.

-DPS Media Relations Manager Winna McLaren tells CBS4 the current proposed calendar does not have an early start, but board members will be discussing it at a work session on Thursday, March 4.READ MORE: Third Stimulus Check: How Could The Economic Relief Package Put More Money In Your Pocket?
+DPS Media Relations Manager Winna McLaren tells CBS4 the current proposed calendar does not have an early start, but board members will be discussing it at a work session on Thursday, March 4.READ MORE: State Lawmakers Introduce Bill To Help Struggling Families With Diapers During Coronavirus Pandemic

 DPS isn’t the only district discussing a potential schedule shift.
 In February, Westminster Public Schools announced that students will have the choice to attend extra days to help make up for learning losses during the pandemic.
 The district is adding 12 more school days than originally planned.